Pooneh-Rn/rnn-weather-forecasting/README.md

 # RNN-1: Multivariate Weather Forecasting

 Forecasting temperature from the Jena Climate dataset using recurrent neural networks.
-Built as part of a Deep Learning course project (Spring 2026) — the base task compares LSTM, GRU, and a simple sequence-to-sequence model, and the original contribution tests whether adding attention over an LSTM's past hidden states improves multi-step forecasts.
+Built as part of an Advanced Data Mining course project (Spring 2026) — the base task compares LSTM, GRU, and a simple sequence-to-sequence model, and the original contribution tests whether adding attention over an LSTM's past hidden states improves multi-step forecasts.